Message from Pastor Jeremy Seaward

-In accordance with the Circuit Breaker measures in place from 7 Apr to 1 Jun, all services in our Service Locations will be suspended till 1 June.
+In accordance with the Circuit Breaker measures in place from 7 Apr to 1 Jun, all services in our Service Locations will be suspended till further notice.
 Join us online for one of our service!
 More details here.

 During this period, our Connect Groups will also be meeting online.
 You can check in with your Connect Group Leader for more information.
 If you are not a part of a Connect Group yet, you can contact your Regional Office to get connected with one.